likicv/usysml-test-cases/README.md

 test case if needed

-## The notation used in the “Expected output” section
+## The notation used in the “uSysML output” section

-The Test Case "Expected output" section is not SysML v2 notation, rather this uses a special notation development only for this purpose.
+In each Test Case the "uSysML output" section is not SysML v2 notation, rather this uses a special notation development only for the purpose of uSysML.
 The purpose of the notation is to specify namespaces and possibly additional features of the parsed elements.
 The examples are given below with the explanations.

 ### Example 1